 Submitting your documents

 Details of how to submit your documents, and how the whole incorporate process works in practice, can be found on the Companies House website.

-If you don’t fancy setting up a company on your own, you can opt to use company formation services to set up a company on their behalf.
+If you don’t fancy setting up a company on your own, you can opt to use a company formation service to set up a company on upir behalf.
 This is very much the ‘hassle free’ option, and costs are similar.
 The formations agent takes care of all of your paperwork, and any questions you might have.

-Our company formations partner, have set up thousands of companies for ByteStart readers over the past 10 years, and will be happy to help you should you want to go down this route.
+Our company formations partner has set up thousands of companies for ByteStart readers over the past 15 years, and will be happy to help you should you want to go down this route.
 You can find out more about the service and options they offer here.